 - Return the pot of water to a boil and add the orecchiette.
 Cook according to package instructions until al dente.
 Reserve 1 cup of pasta cooking water, then drain the pasta.

-- Meanwhile, heat 3 tablespoons of olive oil in a large skillet over medium heat.
+- Meanwhile, heat 3 tbsp of olive oil in a large skillet over medium heat.
 Add the breadcrumbs and cook, stirring often, until golden brown and crisp, about 5 minutes.
 Transfer to a bowl and wipe out the skillet.

-- Heat the remaining 2 tablespoons of olive oil in the same skillet over medium heat.
+- Heat the remaining 2 tbsp of olive oil in the same skillet over medium heat.
 Add the garlic and red pepper flakes and cook, stirring, until the garlic is golden, about 1 minute.

 - Add the escarole to the skillet and cook, tossing, until heated through, about 2 minutes.
 Season with salt and black pepper.